barhsaul/redis-py/README.rst

     >>> nodes = [ClusterNode('localhost', 6379), ClusterNode('localhost', 6378)]
     >>> rc = Redis(startup_nodes=nodes)

 When a RedisCluster instance is being created it first attempts to establish a connection to one of the provided startup nodes.
 If none of the startup nodes are reachable, a 'RedisClusterException' will be thrown.
 After a connection to the one of the cluster's nodes is established, the RedisCluster instance will be initialized with 3 caches: a slots cache which maps each of the 16384 slots to the node/s handling them, a nodes cache that contains ClusterNode objects (name, host, port, redis connection) for all of the cluster's nodes, and a commands cache contains all the server supported commands that were retrieved using the Redis 'COMMAND' output.

-RedisCluster instance can be directly used to execute some of Redis commands (see supported commands).
+RedisCluster instance can be directly used to execute Redis commands.
 When a command is being executed through the cluster instance, the target node(s) will be internally determined.
 When using a key-based command, the target node will be the node that holds the key's slot.
-Cluster management commands or other cluster commands have predefined node group targets (all-primaries, all-nodes, random-node, all-replicas), which are outlined in the command’s function documentation or listed in the cluster commands list.
+Cluster management commands or other cluster commands have predefined node group targets (all-primaries, all-nodes, random-node, all-replicas), which are outlined in the command’s function documentation.
 For example, ‘KEYS’ command will be sent to all primaries and return all keys in the cluster, and ‘CLUSTER NODES’ command will be sent to a random node.
+Other management commands will require you to pass the target node/s to execute the command on.

 .. code-block:: pycon